20 of the best marketing campaigns from 2019 (so far)

 (hashtag mentions: 33.8k: engagement: 136.8k)

-Mastercard, the multinational financial services corporation, saw a significant surge in social media mentions in February thanks to its #PricelessSurprises campaign around the 2019 GRAMMY Awards®.
+The multinational financial services corporation, saw a significant surge in social media mentions in February thanks to its #PricelessSurprises campaign around the 2019 GRAMMY Awards®.
 The initiative rewarded cardholders with access to a private show and backstage meet and greet with recording artist Camila Cabello, in the lead up to the 61st GRAMMY Awards®.
 Mastercard’s campaign and related sweepstakes were embraced by enthusiastic fans making it the brand’s most talked about promotion in early 2019.

-Takeaways: Reward brand followers with exclusive opportunities and leverage them with fun hashtags on social media.
+Reward brand followers with exclusive opportunities and leverage them with fun hashtags on social media.
 Not everyone has the budget or access to a pop star, so get creative.
 For instance, give your most loyal followers first stab at obtaining a new product or service.

-Morgan Stanley, the investment bank and financial service company, scored a hole-in-one for its user-generated and social good campaigns featuring Justin Rose, superstar golfer and brand ambassador.
+The investment bank and financial service company, scored a hole-in-one for its user-generated and social good campaigns featuring Justin Rose, superstar golfer and brand ambassador.
 The social media giveaway #JustinRoseChallenge, prompted people to share videos and photos of their most challenging golf shots on Twitter or Instagram for the chance to win high-end golf clubs.

 The investment bank also generated buzz with its Eagles For Impact campaign, which used the #EagleUp hashtag.
 For each eagle made by Justin Rose at the Players Tournament, Morgan Stanley donated $5,000 to Book Trust, a children’s literacy charity.